JensRantil/jensrantil.github.io/content/salt-vs-ansible.rst

 :tags: Salt, Ansible, provisioning
 :summary: A highly opinionated comparison between Salt and Ansible.

-Recently I was set to evaluate configuration management systems.
+Some time ago was set to evaluate configuration management systems.
 I've heard opinions from someone I respect that Puppet_ and Chef_ were complicated beasts to get up and running, and since I am a Python guy I've generally always kept an eye on Ansible_ and Salt_.
 Ruby is so far